Identifying causal effects with subjective ordinal outcomes: Model

-Note that in either case, the model (\ref{modelr}) and (\ref{modelh}) embeds an exclusion restriction: $X$ does not directly enter in the equation for $R$, and only affects reports through $H$.
-This is important for drawing any inferences about the relationship between $H$ and $X$ from the observable joint distribution of $R$ and $X$.
-Without direct observations of $H$, it would not be possible to separate from observables any covariation between $X$ and reporting behavior itself, absent alternative assumptions.
+Note that model (\ref{modelr})-(\ref{modelh}) embeds an exclusion restriction: $X$ does not directly enter in the equation for $R$, and only affects reports through $H$.
+This is important for drawing inferences about the relationship between $H$ and $X$ from the observable joint distribution of $R$ and $X$.
 The model can be generalized slightly to allow reporting behavior to depend directly on observables, as described in Appendix \ref{sec:testing}.

-Appendix \ref{sec:testing} also describes how placing additional structure on causal effects affords overidentification restrictions that can be used to test the assumption that reporting functions are invariant with respect to changes in $X$.
+The following two subsections introduce the two key identifying assumptions of the model: first, that reporting functions are weakly increasing in $h$; and second, that the researcher as exogenous variation in some components of $X_i$.
+These assumptions are, under suitable regularity conditions, sufficient for the main results of this paper.
+The basic model is therefore more general than existing models of ordered response, which typically couple parametric assumptions with an assumption that there is no heterogeneity in $v$.
+Appendix \ref{sec:orderedresponse} shows how the model nests models previously considered in the literature.